streemtech/docker-postfix/README.md

 * `XOAUTH2_CLIENT_ID` and  `XOAUTH2_SECRET` are the [OAuth2 client credentials](#oauth2-client-credentials-gmail).
 * `XOAUTH2_INITIAL_ACCESS_TOKEN` and `XOAUTH2_INITIAL_REFRESH_TOKEN` are the [initial access token and refresh tokens](#obtain-initial-access-token-gmail).
+* `XOAUTH2_TOKEN_ENDPOINT` is mandatory for Microsoft 365 use, sasl-xoauth2 will use Gmail URL if it is not provided.
    These values are only  required to initialize the token file `/var/spool/postfix/xoauth2-tokens/$RELAYHOST_USERNAME`.

 Example: